-The reason I don’t like to post this is, despite the fact it was 1 in the morning (1:20 AM is what i read in another article) and despite he fell to his death into a ravine, he was showing the property to a friend or friends.
-I am not suggesting that friend had anything to do with it or that it was foul play.
+The reason I don’t like to post this is, despite the fact it was 1:00 in the morning (1:20 AM is what I read in another article) and despite that he fell to his death into a ravine, he was showing the property to a friend or friends.
+I am not suggesting that the friend had anything to do with it or that it was foul play.
 I had not included him in earlier stories, but in some ways these stories have paid tribute to the doctors.
-If there are Go fund me links for survivors I always include them and am in touch with several family members of the deceased.
-Some have later sent me updated fund accounts which I gladly include so send them my way and I’ll link them.
+If there are Go Fund Me links for survivors, I always include them and am in touch with several family members of the deceased.
+Some have later sent me updated fund accounts which I gladly include, so send them my way and I’ll link them.

 So here’s the facts we know so far.

-First we have “well known orthopedic surgeon” (according to the article) Dr. Robert Small an orthopedic surgeon.
-From the article which came out July 15th on his untimely death from falling off a bicycle wearing a helmet:
+First we have “well known orthopedic surgeon” (according to the article) Dr. Robert Small.
+From the article which came out July 15th on his untimely death from falling off a bicycle while wearing a helmet: